BonnieToGamer/threejs-webpack-typescript-starter/readme.md

 # Three.js Starter
 Courtesy of Bruno Simon of https://threejs-journey.xyz/

-I only added the ability to use typescript.p
+I only added the ability to use typescript.

 ## Setup
 Download [Node.js](https://nodejs.org/en/download/).